 However, should you want to know more about this in a course like this, do drop me a line and if there are enough people interested we can organise something :).

-The first course will be on the 30th of July at 19:00 Central European Time (18:00 Amsterdam time)
+The next course will be on the 24th of October at 19:00 Central European Time (18:00 Amsterdam time)